PUBLISHED & IN-PROGRESS PAPERS

 Reflecting on the pervasiveness of discrimination throughout human history, it’s clear that stereotypes have a strong hold on us.
 But why?
 In this paper I argue that stereotypes occupy a privileged position in our cognitive architecture.
 Unlike other types of information, stereotypes are prioritized in judgment and decision-making.
 I present empirical work with Jorge Morales and Chaz Firestone in which we demonstrate how prioritized stereotype information can disrupt even basic perceptual judgments about stereotype-incongruent people.
 This disruption causes interactions with stereotype-incongruent people to be experienced as disfluent, subtly motivating us to discriminate against them in virtue of their incongruent social identities.

 The nonverbal social cues that accompany speech (for example, facial expressions, gestures, and eye gaze) can be as communicatively significant as the content of the speech itself.
-In this paper, I identify what I argue is a very common—but philosophically unexamined—phenomenon: our tendency to allocate nonverbal cues is sensitive to conversational participants’ levels of respective social power such that people with more power receive comparatively more positive and affirming nonverbal cues than people with less power (e.g., looking and smiling less at someone in virtue of their low social power).
-I call this ‘nonverbal marginalization’ and argue that it commonly tracks social identities like race, gender, sexual orientation, and disability.
+In this paper, I identify what I argue is a very common—but philosophically unexamined—phenomenon: our tendency to allocate nonverbal cues sensitive to conversational participants’ levels of respective social power such that people with more power receive comparatively more positive and affirming nonverbal cues than people with less power.
+I call this ‘nonverbal marginalization’.
 In sections one and two, I introduce and empirically situate nonverbal marginalization and argue that we can understand the harms it creates through the lens of epistemic injustice.
-In particular, I argue that experiences of nonverbal marginalization are harmful because they typically involve what Kristie Dotson calls epistemic oppression and what Miranda Fricker calls hermeneutical injustice.
-In section three I argue that nonverbal marginalization sheds novel light on two significant bodies of empirical literature from social psychology (imposter syndrome and performance gaps between high and low power social groups) and conclude with a discussion of how individuals and institutions can go about mitigating the effects of nonverbal marginalization.
+In section three, I argue that nonverbal marginalization sheds novel light on two significant bodies of empirical literature from social psychology and I conclude with a discussion of how individuals and institutions can go about mitigating the effects of nonverbal marginalization.

 To appear in The Cambridge Handbook of Experimental Jurisprudence, ed.
 Kevin Tobia, Cambridge University Press, (2023).